LDAP integration troubleshooting

 Failed to connect to the specified LDAP server displays.

-Make sure that you have enabled LDAP over SSL (LDAPS) when configuring the LDAP agent.
+Make sure that you have enabled LDAP over SSL (LDAPS).
+See Enable LDAP over SSL.